 AASB | Australian Accounting Standards Board. |

-Addressable Market | OBL’s estimate of the annual amount spent by claimants on external costs of dispute resolution (excluding enforcement) that could be addressed by OBL’s litigation funding service offering. |
+Addressable Market | OBL’s estimate of the annual amount spent by claimants on external costs of dispute resolution (excluding enforcement) that could be addressed by OBL’s dispute finance service offering. |

-Adverse cost | The cost that a losing party to litigation (in certain jurisdictions only) is required to pay to the winning party as compensation for the legal costs they have incurred in the process. |
+Adverse cost | The cost that a losing party to litigation (in certain jurisdictions only) is required to pay to the winning party as compensation for the legal costs they have incurred in the litigation process. |

-After the event (AET) Insurance | Insurance cover to protect against adverse cost exposure. |
+After the event (ATE) Insurance | Insurance cover to protect against adverse cost exposure. |

 AFSL | Australian Financial Services Licence. |